-So you're in Procreate and you want to make your own color palette.
+So you're in Procreate and you want to make your own color palette from an image.
 Or even easier, you want to import a color palette from a cool site like design-seeds.com.
-To summarize, you'll import your design-seeds palette, then use the eyedropper tool to create a palette.
+To summarize, you'll import your image, then use the eyedropper tool to create a palette.
 Here are those instructions in-depth if you need more help.

 It's super easy and so fun to create your own coloring book page!
 I just launched this course on Skillshare: make sure to check it out and enroll in my newest Skillshare class.
 This can be whatever you want it to be.
 For my coloring book page, I started by hand lettering my newborn son's name with block lettering.
 All I used to do this was a Sharpie marker and printer paper.
 Then I began to add illustrative and doodle-y details with the sharpie.
 Next up is digitizing, vectorizing, printing, and finally coloring!

 There are so many things you can do with watercolor backgrounds: hand letter on top of them, cut them out and make some mixed media art, digitize them and use them as watercolor textures, and more.
 In this video I'll show you a few methods to create easy watercolor backgrounds for your projects, using simple tools that you may already have lying around your house.

 There are lots of happy accidents when it comes to creative work!
 I'm not sure how I did this, but one day I had my inking Pentel Aquash water brushes out and I also had watercolor out, and I decided to dip the tip of my ink brush into the watercolor.
 I loved the results and wanted to share with you how I achieve this effect!